 Lassithi History

+The history of Lassithi is strongly associated with the history of the rest of Crete.
 According to the myth, Lassithi was the birthplace of Zeus.
-The history of Lassithi is strongly associated with the history of the rest of Crete.
-Lassithi Plateau was the center of the Minoan civilization and it has been inhabited since the Neolithic times.
-The cave of Trapeza is one of the most important sources that confirm the existence of human activity there.
+The Lassithi Plateau was the center of the Minoan civilization and has been inhabited since the early Neolithic times, with the cave of Trapeza being one of the most important Neolithic sites that have been discovered to this day.

-Many towns were established in Minoan times, such as Vassiliki, Lato, Zakros, and Gournia and there are traces of the development of ceramic art, metalwork, and architecture.
-From about 1450 BC, there is a decline of the Minoan civilization with the arrival of the Dorians, who marked a new culture and built new cities.
+Many towns were established in Minoan times, such as Vassiliki, Zakros, and Gournia, and there was a prodigious development of ceramic art, metalwork, and architecture.
+From about 1450 BC, the Minoan civilization began to decline, while the arrival of the Dorians three centuries later marked the beginning of a new culture, with Lato being the most important archaeological site from this era.

-After the Venetian occupation, the island is surrendered to the Turks from 1669 to 1898.
-During the last years of Turkish rule, the settlement of Agios Nikolaos was built, named after the Byzantine temple that lays there.
-The Cretans fought strongly against the Turks and in 1898 the island gained its autonomy and became officially part of Greece in 1913.
+In 1669, Lassithi was occupied by the Ottomans, who ruled the island till 1898.
+During the last years of Turkish rule, the town of Agios Nikolaos was built, named after a Byzantine temple that stands there.
+Eventually, in 1898, the island gained its autonomy and the Cretan State was established till the island’s official unification with Greece in 1913.

 MORE GENERAL INFO ABOUT LASSITHI